2/19/2025

 Harshita Rawat

-Yeah, no, I was just thinking about, you know, if you're rethinking distribution in terms of just, you know, following a little bit more of a partnership approach internationally.
+Yeah, no, I was just thinking about, you know, if you're rethinking, you know, distribution in terms of just, you know, also following a little bit more of a partnership approach internationally.

 speaker

-Yeah, it's a good question, Harshita.
+Yeah, it's a good question, Rashida.
 We are exploring a few different options.
-I think for us right now, the focus is in these initial markets we're in, we want to make sure we execute really well and we have a path to, you know, the kind of success we've had in the US here over the past decade.
-And we're replicating largely the US model because it's worked really well and we believe it's replicable.
-As we look beyond these markets, I think one of the factors we're looking closely at is, you know, what is the GPV per location and the ARPU potential in some of these markets?
+I think for us right now, the focus is in these initial markets we're in, we want to make sure we execute really well and we have a path to, you know, the kind of success we've had in the U.S. here over the past decade.
+And we're replicating largely the U.S. model because it's worked really well and we believe it's replicable.
+As we look beyond these markets, I think one of the factors we're looking closely at is what is the GPV per location and the ARPU potential in some of these markets?
 And that's really what's going to drive our distribution strategy.
 That's one of the variables.
-Of course, the other variable we're looking at is just the, you know, what's the competitive landscape?
-You know, what's the penetration of cloud and some of the other complexities that are different by market.
-And so we are using that to think through, like, would we ever consider reseller strategy?
-Would we consider a different distribution strategy through e-commerce?
+Of course, the other variable we're looking at is just what's the competitive landscape, what's the penetration of cloud, and some of the other complexities that are different by market.
+And so we are using that to think through, like, would we ever consider a reseller strategy or reconsider a different distribution strategy through e-commerce?
 But we're not there yet.
 Really, the focus right now is to continue to scale in these existing international markets we've launched in.

 speaker